wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 3. One minimal set of six operations
 3. Buffering and safe communication
 4. Non-blocking communication
+5. Implied weak synchronization
-5. Other communication modes (synchronous send, buffered send)
+6. Other communication modes (synchronous send, buffered send)

 A process is identified by its rank --- an integer `0,1,..,P-1` where `P` is the number of processes in the communicator (`P` is the size of the communicator).